C Container Collection (CCC)

 [in] | fpq | a pointer to the flat priority queue. |

-[in] | e | a handle to the stored fpq element.
+[in] | elem | a pointer to the stored fpq element.
 Must be in the fpq. |

 [in] | fn | the update function to act on e. |